ernesto1/monochrome/README.md

 # Monochrome Conky
 A graphical conky interface to monitor your **fedora** system.
-Available in two flavors:
+Available in two flavors.

+If you use a different linux distribution, have a [look at the wiki](https://github.com/ernesto1/monochrome/wiki) in order to see what small changes you will need to make on the conky configurations to account for distro specific nuances.

 ### Laptop mode
 Built for systems with small screen real state.
 The desktop below is 1366 x 768 pixels.